FreeClimbAPI/csharp-sdk/README.md

 To build the documentation, install docfx and run `docfx docs/docfx.json --serve`.

 ## Getting Help
-If you are experiencing difficulties, contact our support team at [support@freeclimb.com](mailto:support@freeclimb.com).
+If you are experiencing difficulties, [contact support](https://freeclimb.com/support).